 With people increasingly relying on machine learning in everyday life, we need to be sure that models can handle the diversity and complexity of the real world.
 Even a model that performs well in many cases can still be tripped up by unexpected or unusual inputs that it was not trained on.
 That’s why it’s important to consider the robustness of a model, not just its accuracy.

 A robust model will continue to make accurate predictions even when faced with challenging situations.
-In other words, robustness ensures that a model can generalize well to new unseen data.
+In other words, robustness ensures that a model can generalize well to new unseen data, a key aspect of AI robustness in real-world applications.

 Let's say you're building a computer vision model to determine whether an image has a fruit in it.
 You train it on thousands of pictures, and it gets really good at recognizing apples, bananas, oranges, and other fruits that commonly appear.
 But what happens when we show it a more unusual fruit, like a kiwi, a pomegranate, or a durian?
 Could it recognize them as fruits, even if it doesn’t know the specific type?